 Fingers crossed you won’t discover anything out of the ordinary.
 In the unfortunate case that you do, you may find the following online tool helpful.

 The tool will load a black browser window with a square of flashing pixels.
 Press the green button in the bottom right to go full-screen.
-Drag the flashing square to where you found the stuck pixel and leave it there for at lesat 10 minutes.
+Drag the flashing square to where you found the stuck pixel and leave it there for at least 10 minutes.

-Manually Fix a Stuck Pixel
+Manually Fix Stuck Pixels

 But let’s go through one technique real quick: